subhajit/subhajit/README.md

 - Beauty of Democracy: Tripura's CM once said "[internet existed during Mahabharata era](https://www.indiatoday.in/india/story/internet-existed-during-mahabharata-era-says-tripura-cm-1214559-2018-04-18)".

-## Programing Profiles:
+### Programing Profiles:

 1. [HackerEarth](https://www.hackerearth.com/@hiSubhajit)
 2. [HackerRank](https://www.hackerrank.com/hiSubhajit)
 3. [LeetCode](https://leetcode.com/hiSubhajit/)

-## Social Networking:
+### Social Networking:

 1. I would love to connect with like/different minded people like you on [LinkedIn](https://in.linkedin.com/in/hiSubhajit).
 2. You can [Tweet](https://twitter.com/hiSubhajit_) / Direct Message (DM) me.
-3. Check some interesting photos on my [Instagram](https://www.instagram.com/hisubhajit/).
+3. Check some interesting photos on [Instagram](https://www.instagram.com/hisubhajit/).
 4. Find something helpful in my blogs on [Medium](https://medium.com/@hiSubhajit).
 5. Want to be my next virtual friend on [Facebook](https://www.facebook.com/hiSubhajitB).

-### Note:
+#### Note:

 - For similar content to appear on your profile, create a repo. with your <user_name> and modify the `README.md` file.
-- If you have any suggestions that could make this content better, please fork the repo. and create a pull request or simply open an issue with the tag "enhancement".
+- If you have any suggestions that could make this content better, please fork the repo. and create a pull request or simply open an issue with the tag 'enhancement'.

 <hr />